ishikavyas18/Python_Basic/README.md

 # Python_Basic
+Hi Begineers
-This repository contains all fundamental operation on Python
+This repository contains all fundamental operations on Python